piersfinlayson/otb-iot/docs/source/serial.rst

 Serial
 ======

-The serial port is used for two main purposes in otb-iot:
+The ESP8266's serial port is used for two main purposes in otb-iot:

 * To flash the otb-iot binaries.

 * To output logs from the otb-iot device.

+otb-iot also supports :doc:`Serial over MQTT <serial_over_mqtt>`.

 Pins
 ----